hansdeferrante/PML2/README.md

 - `Using TF-IDF to find important grams`: Classification based on document-term matrix directly.
 Entire matrix crashes Python.
 We downsize based on the notion of odds ratios, and evaluate performance with Naive Bayes & SVM.

+- `Hypothesis testing`: Where we use test data to evaluate hypotheses we have from the other notebooks.

 ## Analysis

 - `PlotsGenerator.rmd`: R-markdown code in which we construct all plots used in the paper.
 Dependencies are in `Rstart.R`.
 We chose to do this in R as ggplot2 yields nice plots.
+Also contains logistic regression of FP on factors and FN on factors.

 - All plots are committed to as PDFs.